amassi7/tetris-in-react/README.md

 # Tetris in React.js
 An experiment with React.js.
 Built a Tetris game using JavaScript and React.

+# To run:
+Inside `teris`, run `npm install`
+Then run `npm start`.
+You should get a localhost address.
+Note: If the size of the game is too large, try reducing the size of the window.

 # To play:
 Move tetromino to the right: right arrow key
 Move tetromino to the left: left arrow key